Landers9/Afrik-Shop/README.md

 ## technology used (internal to the program)
 ***
 - devise for manage users table (sign up, login, remember password..)
-- Ajax (for comment products without reloading the page
 - AWS EC2 used to deploy the application in production
 - Bootstrap to design the appplication
 - gem rails_admin and gem cancancan for manage the Dashbord of admin and to limite the access of users not authorized